canonical/paas-app-charmer/docs/tutorials/flask.md

 ## Enable `juju config sample-flask language=<language>`

 Let's now expand the functionality of the `sample-flask` Flask application to return the greeting in different languages.
 To achieve this, we will introduce a new configuration for changing the language selection.
 The PaaS app charmer Flask framework offers a variety of standard configurations; these can be explored by executing the `juju config sample-flask` command.
-And it's very simple to integrating custom configurations, such as the required language option mentioned before.
+And it's very simple to integrating custom configurations, such as the required language option mentioned above.

 Let's first checkout the `feat-translation` branch of the `sample-flask` repository to load the new version of the `sample-flask` application.

 ```bash
 ubuntu@charm-dev-vm:~/sample-flask$ git checkout feat-translation